 - Personal hygiene is being stressed, with hand sanitizer available throughout the building.

-- Currently (10/22/20) performers are required to use face coverings during performances when social distancing is not possible.
+- Currently (3/1/21) performers are required to use face coverings during performances.
 Our actors will be wearing face coverings during performances until we are advised otherwise.

 For the Audience Members: